YEI UCAS free application guide for 2027 entry.

 What else have you done to prepare outside of education, and why are these experiences useful?

-For Question 3, you should definitely stay under 800 characters.
+For Question 3, I would definitely recommend staying under 800 characters.

-LSE and other top unis basically say you can use this space for “anything extra you couldn’t fit into Questions 1 and 2” and “Writing the minimum 350 characters for Question 3 is completely acceptable.”
+LSE and other top universities say you can use this space for anything extra you could not fit into Questions 1 and 2, and that writing only the minimum 350 characters for Question 3 is completely acceptable.

 Source: LSE website

-Honestly, what matters more is the content rather than which question you put it in, but to stay safe, I’d just hit the minimum character count.
+Honestly, what matters more is the content than which question you put it in, but to be safe, I would just aim to hit the minimum character count.

-Talk about one extracurricular and one supercurricular, then link both back to your course and how you’ll handle uni study.
-You can see this done in my personal statement.
+A good approach is to mention one extracurricular and one super-curricular, then link both back to your course and to how they will help you handle university study.
+You can see this done in my own personal statement.

-Again, you do not have to follow this structure rigidly, as some successful applicants did have a longer Question 3.
+Again, you do not need to follow this structure rigidly, as some successful applicants did write a longer Question 3.

-The key, however, is that even in those cases, they continued to focus on super-curriculars and their reflection and unique opinions, which is exactly what the strongest long Q3 responses do.
+The key point, though, is that even in those cases, they still focused mainly on super-curriculars, along with their reflection and original thinking.
+That is what the strongest longer Question 3 responses tend to do.

-I personally made the mistake of starting 1–2 weeks before the Oxford TSA, and the only reason I survived was because I was naturally decent at it.
+I personally made the mistake of starting one to two weeks before the Oxford TSA, and the only reason I got away with it was because I was naturally quite decent at it.

 Understanding your university.

-For example, for LSE Politics and Economics, I made a Google Doc with every single compulsory module and understood exactly what each one is trying to do: what it teaches, what skills it demands, how it feeds into later optional modules, and why that pathway makes sense for studying Politics and Economics properly.
+For example, for LSE Politics and Economics, I made a Google Doc with every compulsory module and worked through exactly what each one was trying to do: what it teaches, what skills it demands, how it leads into later optional modules, and why that module is important for understanding Politics and Economics properly.

 What I noticed was a heavy emphasis on quantitative techniques.
-Because of the compulsory Mathematics, Statistics, and Econometrics modules, even the Politics side (to my surprise) was packed with maths and stats.
+Because of the compulsory Mathematics, Statistics, and Econometrics modules, even the Politics side, to my surprise, involved a lot of maths and statistics.

-I showed that I’d actually learned parts of it in my own time, and I reflected on how mathematical techniques help in both Politics and Economics.
-That kind of reflection is exactly what they want to see.
+I showed that I had actually explored parts of it in my own time, and I reflected on how mathematical techniques can be useful in both Politics and Economics.
+That kind of reflection is exactly the sort of thing they want to see.

-Another thing that is fairly important is understanding which universities care about the personal statement the most.
+Another important thing is understanding which universities care most about the personal statement.

-LSE, out of every university in the UK, cares the most about personal statements – even more then oxford and Cambridge, as Oxbridge usually has a lot more data to go off of (interviews, admissions tests for some subjects, written work)
+LSE, more than almost any other university in the UK, places serious weight on the personal statement, arguably even more than Oxford and Cambridge, since Oxbridge usually has more other information to assess, such as interviews, admissions tests for some subjects, and written work.

-2) “For PPE applicants is of lower importance in shortlisting decisions compared to your TSA result, your qualifications, and the academic reference.”
+“For PPE applicants [the personal statement] is of lower importance in shortlisting decisions compared to your TSA result, your qualifications, and the academic reference.”

 source: Oxford PPE website

-Therefore, I used this knowledge to focus only on Economics and Politics in my personal statement and reference, because I knew Oxford wouldn’t care.
+Because of that, I focused only on Economics and Politics in my personal statement and reference, because I knew Oxford would not mind.

-That said, I did try to show transferable skills that are useful in Philosophy too, and I tried to fit that into my reference.
+That said, I still tried to show skills and ways of thinking that would also be useful in Philosophy, and I tried to get some of that across in my reference too.

 The teacher’s reference – the single most underrated thing in your UCAS application, which most students overlook.

-Everyone knows personal statements are important, but not everyone utilises the reference properly.
+Everyone knows the personal statement matters, but not everyone uses the reference properly.

-Often, universities can put significant weight on your reference, and some universities, like Oxford, can sometimes put more weight on it than your personal statement, because it’s usually more solid evidence.
-A personal statement can be polished (or even written) by someone else, so it isn’t always the best indicator of academic ability on its own.
+In many cases, universities can place significant weight on the reference, and some, like Oxford, may sometimes place more weight on it than on the personal statement, because it is usually stronger evidence.
+A personal statement can be heavily polished, or even written, by someone else, so on its own, it is not always the best indicator of academic ability.

-If your referee can quantify and evidence why you’re a strong candidate and have the potential to succeed in the course, you’re already ahead of the game.
+If your referee can clearly evidence why you are a strong candidate and why you have the potential to do well on the course, you are in a strong position.

-My personal statement only had one line about non-academic extracurriculars towards the end, and even that line was still linked back to my course and university study.
+My own personal statement only had one line on non-academic extracurriculars right at the end, and even that was still linked back to my course and to university study.

-If you have significant extenuating circumstances, to save characters in your application, email admissions and ask if you can send your circumstances separately due to their extensive nature.
+If you have significant extenuating circumstances and want to save characters in your application, email admissions and ask whether you can send those circumstances separately due to how extensive they are.

-As a care leaver, my extenuating circumstances were seven whole pages in a PDF (haha), so I sent my universities a headed letter as a PDF instead.
-Every university I spoke to, including Oxford, Imperial, UCL, Warwick and KCL, allowed this.
+As a care leaver, my extenuating circumstances ran to seven full pages in a PDF, so I sent my universities a separate headed letter instead.
+Every university I contacted, including Oxford, Imperial, UCL, Warwick, and KCL, allowed this.

-I’d imagine it’s the same for most other unis too.
-LSE actually explicitly has a separate extenuating circumstances form on their website, which is super useful.
+I would imagine most other universities would allow the same, though you should still check.
+LSE actually has a separate extenuating circumstances form on its website, which is especially useful.

-Another pro tip: LSE literally suggests using a short link (Bitly/TinyURL/a simple webpath) for the “school info” bit in the reference, and then only putting the key highlights in the actual reference.
+Another useful tip: LSE explicitly suggests using a short link, such as Bitly, TinyURL, or a simple web path, for the “school information” section of the reference, and then only putting the key points in the reference itself.

-“One way to save space, if you have a lot of information to add about the school, is to include a link (bitly, tinyurl).
-It is, however, useful to provide the key summative points in the main text.”
+“One way to save space, if you have a lot of information to add about the school, is to include a link (bitly, tinyurl).”

 Source: LSE UCAS reference guide